 When working through an Agile transformation, many organizations struggle to efficiently re-organize delivery teams.
 Although you won’t find specific mention in the Agile Manifesto or the 12 Principles, most Agile frameworks (such as Scrum and XP) note that Agile teams should strive to be cross-functional.
 What exactly is a cross-functional team, why are they best for Agile, and how can you successfully transition from a single-skill team approach to high-performing, cross-functional Agile teams?

-Traditional waterfall development teams tend to be organized around single skills, such as developers, QA, UI/UX, and more, with each single-skill team working on a part of the project and then passing it on to the next team, until the value is finally delivered to the customer.
-These siloed teams pose well-known challenges, including:
+Traditional waterfall development teams tend to be organized around single skills, such as developers, QA, UI/UX, and more.
+Each single-skill team works on a part of the product and then passes it on to the next team, until the value is finally delivered to the customer.
+These siloed development teams pose well-known challenges, including:

 • Too many handoffs.
 When a back-end team has to send their features to QA, there’s a handoff that requires extra coordination, using up resources and time.

 • Delayed feedback.
 When a UI/UX developer needs to give feedback to an automation engineer, they have to coordinate with the other team, often working on a different agenda.
 Again, this requires more effort and more coordination, leading to delays.